-Often referred to as the "Baby Taj Mahal", the tomb of Itimad-ud-daula is a Mughal mausoleum and is often regarded as a copy of the Taj Mahal.
+Often referred to as the "Baby Taj Mahal", the tomb of Itimad-ud-daulah is a Mughal mausoleum and often regarded as a copy of the Taj Mahal.
 This is the first tomb in India made entirely of marble.
-It is the tomb of Mir Gheyas Beg, who was a minister in the court of Shah Jahan.
-Visiting this tomb is like taking a step back in time into Agra's history.
+It is the tomb of Mir Gheyas Beg (later known as Itimad-ud-daulah), who was a minister in the court of Shah Jahan.
+Visiting Itimad-ud-daulah's Tomb is like taking a step back in time into Agra's history.

 No reviews yet